coreos/findowner/README.md

 findowner is used to find the "owner"s of a git directory.

 It uses number of commits to rank.
-The program will pull recent commits excluding "merge" commits.
+The program will pull past 1 year commits excluding "merge" commits.
 It ranks people by the number of commits they made and select top N (default is 3).

-## Policy
+## Excluded Directories

-findowner will try to find top committers with the following policies:

-- It will walk from the top to each sub directories recursively excluding following directories:
+It will walk from the top to each sub directories recursively excluding following directories:
 ```
 		"vendor",
 		"contrib/mesos/", // we don't need to go recursively